 - Cash: These types of funds don’t earn much, but they are less risky than stocks or bonds.

 3. Decide how much to put in each investment type

 Here’s a simple rule of thumb often cited by Money Talks News founder Stacy Johnson: Subtract your age from 100.
 Use the figure you get as the maximum percentage of your savings you should have in stocks.

-Say you’re 20.
+So, say you’re 20 years old.
 You could have up to 80% of your savings in stocks.
 But if you’re 60, keep it to 40%, because stocks are riskier and you’re close to retirement.

 Once you’ve figured out how much to invest in stocks, divide the remaining part of your savings into other types of investments.
 For example, you could divide the money equally between an intermediate bond fund and a cash equivalent fund.